JamiLu/RME/README.md

   - isTemplate(object) **Method checks if the given object is an unresolved JSON template and returns true if it is an unresolved JSON template, otherwise false.**
   - isTag(tag) **Function checks if the given tag is the HTML5 tag and returns true if is otherwise false is returned.**
   - updateElemProps(elem, props) **Method will apply the properties given to the element.
 Old properties are overridden.**
-  - isFragment(child) **Method takes a parameter and checks if the parameter is type fragment.
-If the parameter is type fragment the method will return true otherwise false is returned.**
   - resolveToParent(template, parent) **Method takes a template and a parent element as parameter and it resolves the given template into the given parent.**
 * Tree
   - get(cssSelector) **Returns an Array of Elem objects or one Elem object**